oran-testing/docs/rstFiles/development.rst

 To make a standalone attack work with the system, add a class to the controller for starting and monitoring its container.

-The guide for the controller’s monitoring thread API can be found in the `Monitor Thread API` section.
+The guide for the controller’s monitoring thread API can be found in the :hoverxref:`Monitor Thread API <monitor_thread_api>` section.